polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ```

 Notice how the generated Hyperlambda for your **[data.read]** invocation can be found _inside_ of
 your **[data.connect]** invocation.
-This imples that your read invocation will use the open database
+This imples that your read invocation will use this database
-connection, since the read invocation is _"a lambda object inside of your database connection"_.
+connection implicitly, since the read invocation is _"a lambda object inside of your database connection"_.
 Hence all database operations inside of a **[data.connect]** invocation will by default use that
 database connection to connect to your database and execute its SQL.
 Think of these slots as
 an `SqlConnection` instance and an `SqlDataReader` instance, where the reader uses the connection